 I will be honest.
-There were times during our paying off journey that I was down living a frugal lifestyle and constantly say no to things.
+There were times during our paying-off journey that I was down living a frugal lifestyle and constantly saying no to things.

 Then, we would be celebrating with a family beach vacation (paid in cash, of course).

 Figure out your pay-off debt with this free tool.

 Related Read: Are You Making One of these Common Debt Payoff Mistakes?